Building an Interpreter

 | return e; Return statements

 The parser already supports these constructs.
-You may look at types inside ./include/parser.ts
+You may look at types inside ./include/parser.ts.
+Here are some hints for what needs to be updated in ./src/interpreter.ts:

 - Add a new type of